gorenje/millieons.org/r/Arturia Support.md

 12.10.2022:

-Arturia support writes back that I should make a video of the dial and send it to them.
+Arturia support writes back telling me to make a video of the dial.

 14.10.2022: